HIVE: Evaluating the Human Interpretability of Visual Explanations

 Despite the recent growth of interpretability work, there is a lack of systematic

 evaluation of proposed techniques.
-In this work, we propose HIVE (Human Interpretability
+In this work, we introduce HIVE

-of Visual Explanations), a novel human evaluation framework for visual interpretability
+(Human Interpretability of Visual Explanations), a novel human evaluation

-four methods that represent the diversity of computer vision interpretability works:
+that represent the diversity of computer vision interpretability works: GradCAM, BagNet,

-GradCAM, BagNet, ProtoPNet, and ProtoTree.
-Our results suggest that explanations engender
+ProtoPNet, and ProtoTree.
+Our results suggest that explanations engender human trust,

-human trust, even for incorrect predictions, yet are not distinct enough for users to
+even for incorrect predictions, yet are not distinct enough for users to distinguish

-distinguish between correct and incorrect predictions.
-We open-source HIVE to enable
+between correct and incorrect predictions.
+We open-source HIVE to enable future studies

-future studies and to encourage more human-centered approaches to interpretability research.
+and encourage more human-centered approaches to interpretability research.

 Citation